teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### task_failed_deps

 Returns the unmet dependencies for a task instance from the perspective of the scheduler.
 In other words, why a task instance doesn't get scheduled and then queued by the scheduler, and then run by an executor).
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.8.0 or greater